 13:15 – 14:45

-Speakers on this panel will examine some of the causes of, and solutions to, gender-based violence in northern communities and industries which disproportionately impact the lives of northern women.
+Speakers on this panel will examine some of the causes of, and solutions to, systemic and gender-based violence in northern communities and industries which disproportionately impact the lives of northern women and children.
 Special focus will be given to the role that art can play in unpacking and healing from such experiences.

-LOUISE FONTAIN (DEN/NOR), Artist and Collaborator on “Nomadic Woman”
+LOUISE FONTAIN (GRL/NOR), Artist and Collaborator on “Nomadic Woman”